codingbas/organize.now/README.md

 ## Code Validation
 HTML code has been passed through the official W3 Validator.
 Errors within the code have been corrected.
 CSS code has been passed through the official W3 Validator.

+## Continuous Integration
+For Continuous Integration I used Travis which constantly tests my app every time I push a new change to github

 ## Bugs
 A lot of bugs have been solved and committed to GitHub every time.
 A few examples I came accross: